suann124/AIinTeaching_Archive/index.md

 ---

-## 🔥 Ready to begin your fun learning journey?
+## 🔥 Ready to begin your exciting learning journey?

 👉 **[Start with the Student Guide](student-guide.md)** 👈